kyma-project/kyma/components/event-service/README.md

 ## Usage

 The Event-Service has the following parameters:
-- **externalAPIPort** is the port that exposes the Event-Service API to an external solution.
+- **externalAPIPort** is the port that exposes the Event Service API to an external solution.
 The default port is `8081`.
 - **eventsTargetURL** is the URL to which you proxy the incoming Events.
 The default URL is `http://localhost:9000`.
 - **maxRequestSize** is the maximum publish request body size in bytes.
 The default is `65536`.
 - **requestTimeout** is the time-out for requests sent through the Event-Service.
 It is provided in seconds.
 The default time-out is `1`.